PrincetonUniversity/PsyNeuLink/docs/source/QuickReference.rst

 The two primary types of objects in PsyNeuLink are `Components <Component>` (basic building blocks) and `Compositions
 <Composition>` (combinations of Components that implement a model).
 There are four primary types of Components:
-Functions, Mechanisms, States and Projections.
+Functions, Mechanisms, Ports and Projections.

 `Functions <Function>` are the basic units of computation in PsyNeuLink -- every other type of Component in PsyNeuLink has at least one Function, and sometimes more.
 They "package" an executable method that is assigned to a Component's